Sleep has *always* been a challenge for our family, and time changes have become dreaded dates looming on the calendar.

-Young children have a natural circadian rhythm that leads to going to bed early and waking up early, though there are certainly variations within the norm.
+Young children have a natural circadian rhythm that leads to going to bed early and waking up early.
+But, there are certainly variations within the norm.

-As children grow, it is normal for them to have bad dreams that wake them up… and it’s normal for them to need reassurance and closeness in order to go back to sleep.
+As children grow, it is normal for them to have bad dreams that wake them up.
+It’s also normal for them to need reassurance and closeness in order to go back to sleep.

 Whether you have a child with a disability, or one who is just struggling to sleep, it’s my hope that some of these things will help you and your child get the sleep you need.

 Sleep Tip #1: Essential Oil